 Science is a practice.
 New knowledge or skills stick better when you get into the habit of accessing or using them.
 Another teaching goal of mine is for all of my students to become practicing biologists.
 Over time, frequent practice can lead to identity changes.
 My courses have frequent zero- or low-stakes assessments that are designed to help students build habits of using what they have recently learned.

-Science is not free from social systems.
+Science is not free from socio-political systems.
 Scientific findings are used by people, both scientists and non-scientists.
-They are historically and currently misused to promote racist agendas.
-During discussions about the consequences of particular scientific findings I ask students to come to the table with an emphatic spirit, having acknowledged that we are each products of racist systems and are therefore prone to mistakes and causing harm even when unintended.
+They are historically and currently misused to promote socio-political agendas.
+During discussions about the consequences of particular scientific findings I ask students to come to the table with an emphatic spirit, having acknowledged that we are each products of socio-political systems and are therefore prone to mistakes and causing harm even when unintended.